Everything can be done with budget

 7. Salt and Lemon for Cutting Boards

-Sprinkle coarse salt and scrub wooden boards with half a lemon.
-It removes stains, kills bacteria, and leaves a fresh surface.
+Sprinkle coarse salt over wooden cutting boards and scrub with half a lemon.

 6. Coffee Grounds Odor Absorber

-Place used coffee grounds in a small bowl inside your fridge.
-They absorb odors and leave a subtle, pleasant coffee scent.
+Place dried, used coffee grounds in a small open container inside your refrigerator.

 5. Toothbrush Grout Cleaner

-Combine baking soda and vinegar.
-Use an old toothbrush to scrub grout lines for bright, spotless tiles in kitchens and bathrooms.
+Use an old toothbrush to scrub grout lines and restore brightness to tiles.

 4. White Vinegar Fabric Softener

-Add half a cup of white vinegar to your rinse cycle.
-It softens clothes, removes detergent residue, and freshens fabrics naturally.
+Add half a cup of white vinegar to the rinse cycle in your washing machine.

 3. Lemon Dust Repellent Spray

-Mix water, a bit of lemon juice, and olive oil in a spray bottle.
-Spray furniture lightly and wipe with a soft cloth to remove dust and add shine.
+Lightly mist furniture and wipe with a soft cloth to remove dust and add shine.

 2. Baking Soda Mattress Deodorizer